nevindnl/2048x/README.md

 }
 ```

-whereas HTML5 Canvas was used to render individual cells.
+whereas HTML5 Canvas is used to render individual cells.

 ```Javascript
 draw(ctx, cellDim, base){